 First problems are noticeable at z16 - openstreetmap-carto has more information but is also less readable.
-First road-related issue is that some oneway roads are without arrows (names are displayed instead making it one of many tradeoffs - not everything may be displayed).
+The first road-related issue is that some oneway roads are without arrows (names are displayed instead making it one of many tradeoffs - not everything may be displayed).

-Situation gets continually worse for OSM on zooming out to z14, z13, z12.
+The situation gets continually worse for OSM on zooming out to z14, z13, z12.
 Nearly all roads continue to be displayed on both maps, but in Google roads of lower importance are nearly invisible, the Default OSM map is much messier.
-In addition on z12 green trunk roads are merging with parks making map even less readable.
+In addition on z12 green trunk roads are merging with parks making the map even less readable.

 On z11 Google drops minor roads completely, in OSM are still displayed but no useful information is presented - it results only in a messier map.

-On z10 Goggle Maps also have problem with high road density in London - but road network as presented by openstreetmap-carto is even worse and completely unredable beyond "there are many roads in London".
-M4 looks like continuation of Thames.
+On z10 Google Maps also have a problem with high road density in London - but road network as presented by openstreetmap-carto is even worse and completely unreadable beyond "there are many roads in London".
+M4 looks like a continuation of Thames.
 Rural areas are not much better (trunk roads through forests etc).

-Further zooming out is not improving situation for OSM.
+Further zooming out is not improving the situation for OSM.

 Maybe attempting to make highway=primary and secondary, higway=residential and living_street, highway=track and highway=service clearly different is not really necessary?
 Maybe displaying both using the same style may work better and reduce clutter?